ucsf-wynton/wynton-website-hpc/docs/slurm/sge-slurm.md

 Sun Grid Engine (SGE) and Slurm job scheduler concepts are overall somewhat similar, but the commands for interacting with the scheduler are different.
 Below is a table of some common SGE commands and their Slurm equivalents to make use of as you use the new cluster and adapt your batch scripts to SLURM.

-This page is a partial adaption of the Schedmd ["rosetta"](https://slurm.schedmd.com/rosetta.pdf) pdf.
+This page is a partial adaption of the SchedMD ["rosetta"](https://slurm.schedmd.com/rosetta.pdf) pdf.
 For more details and equivalent commands from other schedulers, i.e. PBS and LSF, see that doc.

 In addition, the ["SLURM Command Reference"](https://slurm.schedmd.com/pdfs/summary.pdf) pdf from SchedMD is extremely useful.
 I suggest you print it that pdf out and pin it to your bulletin board to aid in learning your way around SLURM.